BenHowkins/nerd_box_pp5/README.md

   - The customer's email address (which is required)
   - The customer's phone number (which is required)
   - The first line of the customer's address (which is required)
-  - The second line of the customer's address (if available)
   - The customer's town or city (which is required)
   - The customer's county, state or locality (if available)
   - The customer's post/ zip code (which is required)